catenacciA/FIscal-Management/README.md

 ## Documentation

 The documentation for this project is automatically generated when running the program.
 The documentation file is located in the `docs` directory, specifically the `index.html` file.
 To access the documentation, open the `index.html` file in a common web browser application.

-## License

-This project is released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
-Feel free to modify and distribute it as per the terms of the license.